Back to home

 Welcoming users without pressure

 The onboarding needed to set the right tone from the start.
-I designed a 4-step flow that feels calm and goal-oriented without overwhelming new users with too much information.
+I designed a 4-step flow that feels calm and goal-oriented without overwhelming new users.

 Welcome